msaher/bufix.nvim/README.md

 ## Quickstart

 Execute `:Doit run` to get prompted for a command.
-If the output contains paths (like output of `grep -rn` or a compiler), then you'll be able to jump through them using `:Doit next` and `:Doit prev`.
+If the output contains paths (try `grep -rn` or a compiler), then you'll be able to jump through them using `:Doit next` and `:Doit prev`.
 You can also press `<CR>` on a path to jump directly to it.
 If you'd like to rerun the last command use `:Doit rerun`.